 We next imaged both stereocilia and cell bodies of the hair cells and observed that only those cells that incorporated 3 kDa dextran-TR in their cell body showed fluorescent labeling of their stereocilia (Figure 3A).
 This relationship between stereocilia and cell body labeling was absent in hair cells from damaged tissue, which also presented unspecific labeling of dextran in several cell types of the sensory epithelium (yellow squares in Figure 2B, and Figure 3B).
 Importantly, we observed a uniform fluorescence signal along the stereocilia with enrichment at the tips of the shorter stereocilia rows where the MET channel is located18,23 (Figure 3C).
 Also, we noticed vesicle-like structures in the cell body of the hair cells and the neighboring supporting cells.
-The vesicle-like pattern of uptake in these cells suggest that dextran-TR can also be taken up by endocytosis (Figure 3C).
+The vesicle-like pattern of uptake in these cells suggests that dextran-TR can also be taken up by endocytosis (Figure 3C).

 The protocol described here also allows for the examination of the uptake of larger dextrans and combinations of different dextrans.
 Larger dextran of 10 kDa labeled with Texas Red (dextran-TR) or fluorescein (dextran-FITC) also produced a vesicle-like pattern in the cell body of hair cells and supporting cells, in addition to accumulating around the hair cell membrane in a patchy pattern (Figure 4A, B).
 The 10 kDa dextran-TR also superficially labeled the three stereocilia rows of all the hair cells (Figure 4A, inset), probably due to the negatively charged surface of the hair cell plasma membrane44-46.
 We next examined the uptake of 3 kDa dextran-TR and 10 kDa dextran-FITC simultaneously in the organ of Corti explants.
 For the 3 kDa dextran-TR, we observed both a diffuse and a vesicle-like pattern.
 However, the 10 kDa dextran-FITC only displayed a vesicle-like pattern (Figure 4C).
 These data suggest that dextran uptake occurs by at least two distinct mechanisms that are dependent on the size of the dextran.

 We next assessed whether functional MET channels were required for the uptake of 3 kDa dextran-TR.
 To do this, we tested dextran incorporation in hair cells from the organ of Corti explants in the presence of MET channel blockers (neomycin and amiloride)13,14,47 or the Ca2+ chelator BAPTA, which abolishes MET currents by breaking the tip-links and preventing the gating of the channel25,48,49.
 In these experiments, the tissue explants were previously incubated for 30 min with neomycin (500 M), amiloride (150 M), or with BAPTA (5mM) before the addition of 3 kDa dextran-TR in the presence of the corresponding MET blocker.
 The presence of BAPTA or the MET channel blockers prevented the stereocilia labeling (Figure 5A) and the uptake of 3 kDa dextran-TR in hair cells (Figure 5B).
 However, blockade of the MET channel preserved the vesicle-like pattern (Figure 5B), indicating that this pattern of uptake is independent of functional MET channels.
 Similar results have been observed in hair cells from TMC1/TMC2 double knock-out mice, which lack MET27.
 Intriguingly, these vesicle-like structures were not observable in the presence of amiloride, which is known to inhibit the Na+-H+ exchanger and thereby inhibit endocytosis50,51.
-These results indicate that 3kDa dextran-TR enters hair cells through two different pathways, one common to larger dextrans involving vesicle-like structures and another that depends on functional MET channels.
+These results indicate that 3kDa dextran-TR enters the hair cells through two different pathways, one common to larger dextrans involving vesicle-like structures and another that depends on functional MET channels.

 FIGURE LEGENDS: